thegetty/terracottas/source/views/discussion/discussion-a.md

     reproduce the allure and seductive power of their song.
 As early as the seventh century <span
     class="smcaps">BC,</span> the poet Alcman placed
-    the Muses and the Sirens on an equal plane in terms of their musical
+    the muses and the sirens on an equal plane in terms of their musical
     abilities: *Greek Lyric*, vol. 2, trans.
 D. A. Campbell (Cambridge and London, 1988), pp. 418–19, no. 30.

-[^17]: On the presence of Sirens on funerary monuments in general, see
+[^17]: On the presence of sirens on funerary monuments in general, see
-    <span class="smcaps">Hofstetter-Dolega</span>
+    <span class="smcaps">Hofstetter-Dolega 1990</span>, pp. 151–83; on the funerary monuments of Sophocles and
-    1990, pp. 151–83; on the funerary monuments of Sophocles and Isocrates in particular, see pp. 26–28.
+    Isocrates in particular, see pp. 26–28.
 For the Sirens in the Serapeion of Memphis at Saqqara, see <span class="smcaps">Hofstetter 1997</span>, no. 88.
 For
-    funerary statues of Sirens from the fourth century <span class="smcaps">BC</span>, from the Kerameikos
+    funerary statues of sirens from the fourth century <span class="smcaps">BC</span>, from the Kerameikos
     cemetery in Athens, see S. Karouzou, *National Archaeological
     Museum: Collection of Sculpture* (Athens, 1968), p.
 106, no. 2583